 1Amphipods are small animals found in a wide variety of aquatic habitats.
-Because they are so widely distributed, they are often used as a quality index for sediments and water bodies.
+Because they are so widely distributed, they are often used as an indicator of toxicity in sediments and water bodies.

-2ERM (effects range-median) is the level measured in the sediment below which adverse biological effects were measured 50% of the time.
+2ERM (effects range-median) is the level measured in the sediment below which adverse biological effects were measured 50 percent of the time.

-3ERL (effects range-low) is the level measured in the sediment below which adverse biological effects were measured 10% of the time (Long et al., 1995).
+3ERL (effects range-low) is the level measured in the sediment below which adverse biological effects were measured 10 percent of the time (Long et al., 1995).